 Uebelmannia is an unusual genus of cacti.
 Three species from Brazil make up the genus.
 These plants feature globose to cylindrical stems with distinct ribs lined with spines.
 The epidermis of Uebelmannias has a granular texture to it and can be a bright green, waxy-gray, or even dark purple.
 The spines typically stand in contrast in bright white, golden, or black coloring, with areoles forming a continuous line along the ribs.
 These characters, while hard to describe, give the plants a most striking and unique appearance.
 The flowers, however, would not be considered anything special among the cactus family as they are small yellow funnels that come out near the stem tip.

-In cultivation, Uebelmannia is considered one of the more difficult to grow.
+In cultivation, Uebelmannia is considered one of the more difficult cacti to grow.
 For that reason, these cacti are best left to experienced growers.
 They are not a good option for beginners.

 Uebelmannias grow in high, bright light and need hours of direct sunlight every day to thrive.
 They need warm temperatures.
-In the growing season, Uebelmannia should be kept in very hot conditions, and even in winter, they should never dip below 60°F (15°C).
+In the growing season, Uebelmannias should be kept in very hot conditions, and even in winter, they should never dip below 60°F (15°C).

-Even for cacti, these plants have a low tolerance for cold temperatures and letting them into even temperate conditions is an easy way to damage them.
+Even for cacti, these plants have a low tolerance for cold temperatures, and letting them into even temperate conditions is an easy way to damage them.
 Make sure to keep well-watered, as well, and give them lots of light.

 It is quite difficult to propagate Uebelmannias.
-Though they can grow from seed, in common practice they are most often grafted onto another plant to help them survive.
+Though they can grow from seed, in common practice, they are most often grafted onto another plant to help them survive.